 NOTE: When using flexible 3D-printing materials, this step is essential to define the final bio-mechanic properties of the phantom.
 By increasing the wall thickness of the model, higher resilience and lower elasticity will logically result.
 If the mechanical properties of the native tissue and the 3D-printing material are not known, tensile tests have to be performed at this point.
 Since the wall thickness is constant across the entire model, the desired mechanical properties should be recreated in the region of interest of the model.

 Some processing software offer a “Wizard” to ensure the printability of the final model, which is highly recommended.
-This optional processing step will analyze the models’ polygon mesh and mark overlaps, defects and small objects, which are not connected to the model.
+This optional processing step will analyze the model’s polygon mesh and mark overlaps, defects and small objects, which are not connected to the model.
 Usually, the wizard offers solutions to remove the found issues, resulting in a printable 3D-model.
 (Fig. 1F)

 Export the final model as .stl-file by selecting the Export option in the “File” tab.